Megan Bell

-Megan Bell (born 17 April 2001) is a Northern Irish footballer who plays as a midfielder for Rangers in the Scottish Women's Premier League (SWPL) and Northern Ireland.
+Megan Bell (born 17 April 2001) is a Northern Irish footballer who plays as a midfielder for Linfield in the Women's Premiership and Northern Ireland.

+Early life

+Bell was born in Dundonald, Northern Ireland.
+Growing up, she idolised Steven Gerard, but was a fan of Rangers F.C.

 Club career

 Linfield

 On 19 August 2015, 14-year-old Bell scored two goals for Linfield on her senior debut in a 6–1 home win over Sion Swifts.
-She won three consecutive Women's Premiership titles with Linfield between 2016 and 2018.
+She won three consecutive Women's Premiership titles with Linfield between 2016 and 2018, having left Grosvenor Grammar School in 2017.

 Durham

 On 9 July 2019, Bell signed with English FA Women's Championship team Durham.
 The move coincided will Bell starting a degree in sport, physical activity and exercise at Durham University.
 On 18 August 2019, she made her debut for the team in the season opener against Leicester City, scoring in the 7th minute of a 5–1 win.
 After 14 appearances in all competitions in the first half of the season, Bell announced her departure from semi-professional Durham in January 2020 in order to concentrate solely on football.